Definition of Snark

 Spring is the mischief in me, and I wonder

-Frost makes snarky remarks by pointing out that although two neighbors have made a wall between their countries, every winter the wall falls apart and neighbors meet to mend the wall.
+Frost makes snarky remarks by pointing out that, although two neighbors have made a wall between their countries, every winter the wall falls apart, and the neighbors meet to mend the wall.
 Therefore, they spend a lot of time together while mending the wall.